RReverser/ascom-alpaca-rs/README.md

 ### Device methods

 All the device type trait methods are async and correspond to the [ASCOM Alpaca API](https://ascom-standards.org/api/).

-They all return `ASCOMResult<...>`, which is an alias for `Result<..., ASCOMError>`.
-Any skipped methods will return the ASCOM "not implemented" error by default.
+They all return `ASCOMResult<...>`.

-All the device type traits also inherit from a [`Device`](https://docs.rs/ascom-alpaca/latest/ascom_alpaca/api/trait.Device.html) supertrait.
-It includes "ASCOM Methods Common To All Devices" from the Alpaca API, as well as few custom metadata methods used for the device registration:
+The [`Device`](https://docs.rs/ascom-alpaca/latest/ascom_alpaca/api/trait.Device.html) supertrait includes "ASCOM Methods Common To All Devices" from the Alpaca API, as well as a few custom metadata methods used for the device registration:

 - `fn static_name(&self) -> &str`: Returns the static device name.
-Might differ from the async `name` method result.
 - `fn unique_id(&self) -> &str`: Returns globally-unique device ID.

 ### Implementing a device server